Endemism: Conservation

 Endemics might more easily become endangered or extinct because they are already restricted in distribution.
 This puts endemic plants and animals at greater risk than widespread species during the rapid climate change of this century.
 Some scientists claim that the presence of endemic species in an area is a good method to find geographical regions that can be considered priorities for conservation.
 Endemism can thus be studied as a proxy for measuring biodiversity of a region.

 The concept of finding endemic species that occur in the same region to designate 'endemism hotspots' was first proposed by Paul Müller in a 1973 book.
 According to him, this is only possible where 1.) the taxonomy of the species in question is not in dispute; 2.) the species distribution is accurately known; and 3.) the species have relatively small distributional ranges.

-In a 2000 article, Myers et al. used the standard of having more than 0.5% of the world's plant species being endemic to the region to designate 25 geographical areas of the world as 'biodiversity hotspots'.
+In a 2000 article, Myers et al. used the standard of having more than 0.5% of the world's plant species being endemic to the region to designate 25 geographical areas of the world as biodiversity hotspots.

 In response to the above, the World Wildlife Fund has split the world into a few hundred geographical 'ecoregions'.
 These have been designed to include as many species as possible that only occur in a single ecoregion, and these species are thus 'endemics' to these ecoregions.
-Since plenty of these ecoregions have a high prevalence of endemics existing within them, many National Parks have been formed around or within them to further promote conservation.
+Since plenty of these ecoregions have a high prevalence of endemics, many national parks have been formed around or within them to further promote conservation.
 The Caparaó National Park was formed in the Atlantic Forest, a biodiversity hotspot located in Brazil, in order to help protect valuable and vulnerable species.

-Other scientists have argued that endemism is not an appropriate measure of biodiversity, because the levels of threat or biodiversity are not actually correlated to areas of high endemism.
+Other scientists have argued that endemism is not an appropriate measure of biodiversity because the levels of threat or biodiversity are not actually correlated to areas of high endemism.
 When using bird species as an example, it was found that only 2.5% of biodiversity hotspots correlate with endemism and the threatened nature of a geographic region.
-A similar pattern had been found previously regarding mammals, Lasioglossum bees, Plusiinae moths, and swallowtail butterflies in North America: these different groups of taxa did not correlate geographically with each other regarding endemism and species richness.
+A similar pattern had been found regarding mammals, Lasioglossum bees, Plusiinae moths, and swallowtail butterflies in North America: these different groups of taxa did not correlate geographically with each other regarding endemism and species richness.
 Especially using mammals as flagship species proved to be a poor system of identifying and protecting areas of high invertebrate biodiversity.
 In response to this, other scientists again defended the concept by using WWF ecoregions and reptiles, finding that most reptile endemics occur in WWF ecoregions with high biodiversity.

 Other conservation efforts for endemics include keeping captive and semi-captive populations in zoological parks and botanical gardens.
 These methods are ex situ ("off-site") conservation methods.
 The use of such methods may not only offer refuge and protection for individuals of declining or vulnerable populations, but it may also allow biologists valuable opportunities to research them as well.